History of the

 During the 1980s, the River City Campaign challenged local nuclear weapons producers, Rockwell and Westinghouse, with weekly vigils, leaflets, and civil disobedience actions.
 They also protested during the construction of Carnegie Mellon University’s Pentagon-funded Software Engineering Institute.
 Members of the campaign and Westinghouse officials engaged in two years of dialogue about the corporation’s participation in producing first-strike nuclear weapons.
 During that same time period, Pittsburgh delegations traveled to Nicaragua, Honduras, and El Salvador as part of the Witness for Peace efforts.

-Through the years, the Center has educated and organized against world and local hunger, exploitation of workers, militarism, and racial discrimination in Pittsburgh.
+Settling in Garfield, the Center continued its work and has educated and organized against world and local hunger, exploitation of workers, militarism, and racial discrimination in Pittsburgh.
 Members have been arrested protesting the B-1 bomber, nuclear weapons, and apartheid in South Africa.
 They have organized fasts and vigils.
 The first Pittsburgh chapter of Amnesty International and the Greater Pittsburgh Community Food Bank were organized by Thomas Merton Center staff members.